manginoja/455/index.md

 ```
 ### Summary

+This project consists of a bird classification model made for a Kaggle competition.
+The model itself is a residual neural network built from a modified ResNet50 model, trained using a variety of machine learning techniques including learning rate annealing, weight decay, and data augmentation.
+The dataset that the model was trained and tested on consists of over 38,600 images of 555 different species of birds; the goal of training was to achieve the highest top-1 accuracy on correctly classifying a bird species.
+The final model was able to achieve a training accuracy of BLANK on 34,700 files, and a testing accuracy of BLANK on 3,860 files.

 ### Problem Setup

 This model was made to be submitted to the Kaggle competition “Birds!
 Are they real?”.
 The goal of this competition was to create a model that can classify bird species using the provided images and labels.
 The model was then tested on a pre-defined dataset provided through the Kaggle competition, under the folder /test/.
 The goal of this model was to provide the highest testing accuracy on this dataset.